borjasotomayor/kattis-ruby/README.md

 Adding Ruby support to Kattis
 =============================

-This repository contains a simple (Kattis-formatted) "Hello, world!" problem to test Ruby support in Kattis.
+This repository contains two directories:

+* `helloruby`: A simple (Kattis-formatted) "Hello, world!" problem to test Ruby support in Kattis.
 The problem has been tested with a patched `problemtools` on a Ubuntu 14.04 machine and passes all tests without errors.
+* `different`: A solution to https://open.kattis.com/problems/different in Ruby.

 Notes
 -----